atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 [ 26 ]
 there, my Amelia, I dare say.
 My brother, Sir! exclaimed I; and I felt such a tremor come over me, that I could not move.
 My Lord then  left the room, and my dear Lady Spencer and Miss Fitzherbert were employed in endeavouring to prevent my fainting, when he returned and introduced the amiable stranger to us.
 You can have no idea of my disappointment when I found it was not my brother; but a copious flood of tears came to my assistance, and greatly  relieved me, though I fear I received Sir James’s compliments with a very bad grace when Lord Spencer introduced him to me.
 Having paid his
 [ 27 ]
 compliments all round, he took his seat, and the gentleman entered upon that sort of conversation that is natural upon those occasions; but I observed that he kept his eyes fixed upon Miss Fitzherbert, who sat playing offall her airs, and rallying me on my quick sensibility.
 Lady Spencer observing my confusion, proposed the Ladies withdrawing, upon which we left the room.
-I went directly to my apartment, as I wished to be alone, but Miss Fitzherbert followed me in quick as lightning, and, shutting the door,  told me, she should be very angry if I continued to be so dull and stupid;
-that she had not endeavoured to show
+I went directly to my apartment, as I wished to be alone, but Miss Fitzherbert followed me in quick as lightning, and, shutting the door,  told me, she should be very angry if I continued to be so dull and stupid; that she had not endeavoured to show
 [ 28, ]
 me the folly of it sooner, as she thought it would appear impertinent on so new an acquaintance; but, that now she could no longer refrain from telling me it was time to throw off all grave airs. ‘‘And besides, my dear Miss Beaumont (added the lively girl) you must know I am in such high spirits myself, on account of Sir James’s arrival, that I don’t care to have my joy damped by seeing one dismal face in the house, so do now, my sweet friend put on your Smiles and Graces when you attend the tea table, and let us be candidates for his heart, and see which has the glory of carrying off the prize” I smiled and told her I had
 [ 29 ]
 not vanity enough to dispute the point with her.
 She curtsy’d and left me, saying, as she went out of the room.
 “Remember the Graces, remember the Graces.”
 When we went down, we found Lord and Lady Spencer, and Sir James, waiting tea for us.
 As we entered, the latter bow’d, and, seeing me go towards the table, placed a chair for me, and then returned to his own.
 Miss Fitzherbert had by this time seated herself in one between his and Lady Spencer’s, but recollecting herself, turned to me and said, Miss Beaumont, can I assist you?”
 I thanked her, but declined her obliging offer.
 [ 30 ]
-Lady Spencer, who is indulgence itself, desired I would let my young friend help me, and said, she could answer for her not thinking it any trouble. ‘‘ Miss Beaumont is convinced of that, I hope. ma’am,” reply’d the droll girl, and flew to the table, where she rather hindered me than otherwise, as you may very well suppose; for her attention was bestow’d on a more agreeable object than either the table or the tea board, and once mistaking the cream pot for the coffeepot, she began pouring, and would have emptied it, had I not convinced her of the error she was in.
+Lady Spencer, who is indulgence itself, desired I would let my young friend help me, and said, she could answer for her not thinking it any trouble.
+"Miss Beaumont is convinced of that, I hope. ma’am," reply’d the droll girl, and flew to the table, where she rather hindered me than otherwise, as you may very well suppose; for her attention was bestow’d on a more agreeable object than either the table or the tea board, and once mistaking the cream pot for the coffeepot, she began pouring, and would have emptied it, had I not convinced her of the error she was in.
 She laughed heartily at it, and (whispering)
 [ 31 ]
 told me, it was very excusable.
-I really blushed for her, as I was afraid Sir James would take notice of her behaviour — When tea was over, she turned to me and said, “You must excuse me if I gape a little, for really I am quite unaccustomed to spend a whole evening at home!” and then, addressing herself to Sir James, told him, she hoped he would estimate her compliment at a very high price, when she had informed him she had put off  a very agreeable engagement, in order to spend the first evening of his arrival at home with him, and should expect, as the reward of her condescension, that he would be her Cecisbeo for a [ 32 ] month to come.
+I really blushed for her, as I was afraid Sir James would take notice of her behaviour — When tea was over, she turned to me and said, “You must excuse me if I gape a little, for really I am quite unaccustomed to spend a whole evening at home!” and then, addressing herself to Sir James, told him, she hoped he would estimate her compliment at a very high price, when she had informed him she had put off  a very agreeable engagement, in order to spend the first evening of his arrival at home with him, and should expect, as the reward of her condescension, that he would be her Cecisbeo for a
+[ 32 ]
+month to come.
 He spoke his thanks in a very graceful bow, without uttering a syllable; but, I own, he seemed surprised at her freedom.
 Some time after, he went and leaned over her chair; — they held a short conversation which I did not hear then, taking hold of her hand, he led her to the harpsichord, saying, “After the proof I have had of Miss Fitzherbert’s obliging disposition, I cannot doubt but she will favour me with a few lessons on my favourite instrument.”
 She consented with a very good grace, and play’d several very fine pieces, after which, your poor friend was called upon.
 I performed to the best of my
 [ 33 ]
 abilities; but, as I had not practiced since I came to town, I fear I did not come off with flying colours, though Sir James had the politeness to compliment my playing exceedingly.
-I am heartily tired of writing;, which I am not surprized at, as I have written you an enormous letter; but it brings its apology with it, “My wish to oblige my Charlotte, ” who will readily believe that I am her
+I am heartily tired of writing;, which I am not surprized at, as I have written you an enormous letter; but it brings its apology with it, “My wish to oblige my Charlotte," who will readily believe that I am her

 > Truly affectionate